Paul Galatis

 • Typing: 10mins per day x 3 times a week = 30 words per min goal

-• Using bookmarks
+• Using and creating browser bookmarks

 • Attaching files to emails